-In general, Court Orders will make note of the time that the child spends with each parent.
+In general, court orders will make note of the time that the child spends with each parent.
 This typically includes who will pick up the child on particular days.
-It is important to note that step-parents are allowed to have time with their step-child during their spouse’s time with the child, hence requests made by parents to prevent step-parents from collecting the child from school are often not granted.
+It is important to note that step-parents are allowed to have time with their step-child during their spouse’s time with the child.
+Therefore, requests by one parent that prevent the other parent’s spouse or partner collecting the child from school are typically not granted.

 Lack of Court Orders for Pick Up

 If the parents do not have a formal agreement or court orders the school is able to request a parenting plan or a written agreement from the parents that details who collects the child on specific days.

 In general, both parents are to sign the enrolment agreement at a school and are to be jointly and severally liable for the payment of school fees.
 In circumstances where one parent wishes to cease payment due to separation, there is no obligation for the school to change the payment arrangements.
 Changes may be made if the school so chooses, or they may be needed if there have been interim orders made or further evidence has been provided as to the parents’ agreement to change fee payment.